joshrp/evdev-gamepad/README.md

 - `macro` - When a macro is triggered
 - `connect` - When a device is being read and events should be received
 - `disconnect` - When a device is no longer being read and events should not be received
+- `raw-input` - On any EVDev event, passing the parsed evdev event.
+Useful for new mappings and debugging.

 ### Quick start